housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 Pretty cool huh?
 Angular CLI uses [SystemJS](https://github.com/systemjs/systemjs) as the module bundler and loader.
 Now using SystemJS has its quirks, and this includes long loading times and [a lengthy process just to add third party libraries](https://github.com/angular/angular-cli/wiki/3rd-party-libs).
 To make things simpler and faster, the Angular CLI team are in the process of moving the build system from [SystemJS to Webpack](https://github.com/angular/angular-cli/blob/master/CHANGELOG.md#100-beta11-webpack-2016-08-02)

 Although this is not 100% complete, we can still begin using Webpack by upgrading to it's preview build.
-This will only be necessary since the Webpack migration is still in an early stage.
+This will only be necessary since the Webpack migration is still in it's early stage.
 Once the team narrows everything down, installing Angular CLI will only use Webpack as its default module loader.

 First, you'll need to update globally.